How to Prepare for a Boudoir Session

 FIND YOURSELF A BOUDOIR PHOTOGRAPHER WHOSE WORK YOU LOVE

 Boudoir is unlike any other kind of photography.
-Wedding photographers, newborn photographers, and family photographers are just not going to cut it.
-A boudoir photographer is trained in accentuating what makes a woman, a woman: the eyes, the hair, the curves, the collarbones, the soft touches.
+Wedding photographers, newborn photographers, and family photographers are just not going to give you the results a boudoir photographer would.
+A trained boudoir photographer is trained will know how to accentuating the right parts of a woman after listening to and getting to know her by asking the right questions.

-Boudoir photographers are trained to use light and posing to emphasize the best parts about a woman while de-emphasizing the elements that don't need to be seen.
-Even if you are a mom you don't want to feel like a mom during this session; you want to feel care-free and sexy.
-And you don't want to be put in a generic pose that makes you feel you're having your senior photos all over again; you want a photographer who takes the time to get to know you, what kind of music or whatever makes you feel sexy, and uses that to help bring your sexy out in a natural way.
+Boudoir photographers are trained to use light and posing to emphasize the best parts about a woman while de-emphasizing the elements that don't need to be be focused on.
+You want to be able to trust the tried and true process of your photographer so you can let loose and know you look as sexy as you feel in the process.
+You want a photographer who takes the time to get to know you and knows how to bring your sexy out in a natural, easy way.

 SHOULD I BOOK A BOUDOIR SESSION AS A GIFT OR KEEP IT FOR MYSELF?